EC-Nordbund/denomailer/README.md

 ) => ResolvedSendConfig;
 ```

-It gets a preproccesed E-Mail config (ResolvedSendConfig) and the preprocessed
-client options (ResolvedClientOptions) and has to return a (maybe modified)
+It takes a preprocessed email config (ResolvedSendConfig) and the preprocessed client options (ResolvedClientOptions) and returns a possibly modified email config.
-E-Mail config.

 #### pool

-With a normal SMTP-Client the E-Mails are send one after the other so if you
-have a heavy load you might want to use more Clients at once for that we have a
+With a normal SMTP client, emails are sent one after the other so if you have a heavy load you might want to use more clients at once. denomailer provides a pool feature to help with this.
-pool option.

-You can set the amount of clients used (`size`) and a timeout (in ms) after that
-the connection is closed (`timeout`).
+You can set the number of clients used (`size`) and a timeout (in ms) after that the connection is closed (`timeout`).

-Note that for each connection we create a new Worker and the used worker syntax
-requires (as of deno 1.21) to use the `--unstable` flag.
-Because of that this
-API has to be considered unstable but we don't expect a change!
-(At least for
-the public denomailer api internaly there might be some small changes that
-require specific deno versions)
+Note that for each connection we create a new worker and the used worker syntax requires (as of Deno 1.21) to use the `--unstable` flag.
+Because of that, this API has to be considered unstable, however the rest of the API is considered stable.
+(At least for the public denomailer API internally there might be some small changes that require specific Deno versions)

-When you close the connection all worker are just killed.
+When you close the connection all workers are killed.

 #### debug

-Sometimes you have specific needs for example we require encrypted connections
-to send E-Mails and authentication.
-To enable unsecure connections set the
-`allowUnsecure` option to `true` depending on your needs you have to disable
-startTLS to get an unsecure connection use `noStartTLS` for this.
+Sometimes you have specific needs for example we require encrypted connections to send emails with authentication.
+To enable unsecure connections set the `allowUnsecure` option to `true`.
+Depending on your needs you may have to disable startTLS `noStartTLS` to get an unsecure connection.

-Note that we only use this in tests where the SMTP-Server is local and doesn't
+Note that we only use this in tests where the SMTP server is local and doesn't support TLS.
-support TLS.

 If you want to get a full connection log use the `log` option.
-If you create an
-issue for a bug please add the full log (but remove your authentication data
-wich is encoded in base64).
+If you create an issue for a bug please add the full log (but remove your authentication data which is encoded in base64).

-In some cases you might get problems with Linebreaks in emails before creating
-an issue please try `encodeLB: true` that changes the encoding a little and this
-might solve your problem.
-Please create an issue if you need this option!
+In some cases you might get problems with linebreaks in emails, before creating an issue please try `encodeLB: true` which changes the encoding and might solve your problem.

 ### Examples